-Your entire home should be a retreat that’s warm and toasty in the cold months and cool and comfortable in the summer.
-However, families who live in some two-story homes find the upper floor is stubbornly hotter or colder than the rooms on ground level.
+Your entire residence should be a sanctuary that’s warm and toasty in the winter season and cool and comfortable in the summer.
+However, owners of some multi-level residences find the upper floor is stubbornly hotter or colder than the main floor.

 This could simply be caused by the fact that most thermostats in a house are on the main floor, which is where people spend the most time—in the living room, kitchen, etc.—so as a result they tend to set the temperature according to how it feels on the first floor.